 Degrees Offered

-The Department of Music, Theatre, and Dance offers curricula leading to the Bachelor of Arts in music, Bachelor of Music, Bachelor of Music Education, certificate in piano pedagogy, Bachelor of Arts in theatre, Bachelor of Science in theatre, and the Bachelor of Arts in dance.
+The Department of Music, Theatre, and Dance offers curricula leading to the Bachelor of Arts in music, Bachelor of Music, Bachelor of Music Education, certificate in piano pedagogy, Bachelor of Arts in theatre, Bachelor of Science in theatre, and Bachelor of Arts in dance, and the Bachelor of Science in dance.
 Minors in music, theatre, and dance are also offered.
 These degree programs provide personalized attention, career building opportunities, and professional and extensive training in the various idioms of music, theatre, and dance.
 In the context of a broad liberal education that fosters critical thinking, creative problem solving, and cultural understanding, these degree programs prepare students well to answer the call of rewarding careers in music, theatre, and dance.

 All Music and Dance degrees require an audition.
 Please see the specific program for details.